Holy-Knights-NFT/wikibook/2-holyknight-walkthrough/7-banking system.md

 # What are Banking System?

+## A. Withdraw and Deposit:

+Players can deposit with HOLY token to get back Gold which is the main currency in HolyKnight game.
+And vice versa, players exchange Gold for HOLY tokens that can be transferred to their personal wallets or trade on DEXs.
+The exchange rate between HOLY token and Gold is calculated at that time by Chainlink Oracle contract.

-## Deposits and Withdrawals
+## B. Land valuation and sale:

-The player deposits Holy token in the bank receives Gold.

-Players withdraw Gold to sell at the Marketplace.

-Calculated based on current rates.

-## Real estate Marketplace

-The player buys land at the bank.

-Players sell land in the marketplace with other players.
+Characters can buy a plot of land that they like right here and use it for their own purposes or staking with the bank to receive an annual return.

-## Staking
+## C. Staking

-Players staking Land Ownership token ID to receive profits.
+Players staking Land Ownership token ID to receive profits upto 13% APY.

-Calculated based on current rates.
+## D. The Feudal system

+As mentioned above there are 4 tiers for land, equivalent to: The King, Barons, Knights, Peasants.

+A character who owns a plot of land of the King has the same rights as the King, similarly for other classes.